 If you were arrested for DWI, it is important to know the consequences that can occur if you do not avoid a conviction.
 After a DWI conviction, your driver’s license will be suspended for at least 30 days.
 To reinstate your Texas driver’s license, you must pay a reinstatement fee to the Texas Department of Public Safety and submit an SR-22 form.

 What is the SR-22 Form in Texas?

 In Texas, the Financial Responsibility Form is called the SR-22 form.
-It is an endorsement to an automobile insurance policy intended to prove that the policy has the minimum required insurance certain types of criminal convictions.
+It is an endorsement of an automobile insurance policy intended to prove that the policy has the minimum required insurance for certain types of criminal convictions.

-You will be required to obtain a SR-22 Form for the following reasons:
+You will be required to obtain an SR-22 Form for the following reasons:

 - a conviction for driving while under the influence of alcohol (DWI);